willstepp/writings/hunger/hunger-notes.md

-"Beautiful world."
-When overlooking the icy landscape, dead trees, frozen rivers, darkened skies, before the final journey home.
+LEOTI-MOHE: *You were not here.
+He was.* her thoughts to him

-"How strange, mama.
-How strange in winter for the fruit to grow."
+FINAL JOURNEY: "Beautiful world."
+When overlooking the icy landscape, dead trees, frozen rivers, darkened skies.

 VICTORY CELEBRATION: He feels an emptiness, as if he was watching himself from the outside.
 No core to his actions.
 He could not understand why.
 Helping the village.